fdifrison/java-persistence/README.md

 and one for the child entity.
 While in single inheritance we have a single index (a single pkey) shared between parent and child entities, the explicit child table representation requires the presence of more indexes.
 In contrast, joined inheritance allows for consistency since we can respect nullability in subclasses both on the application and on the persistence layer.
-Polymorphic queries are also more expensive since hibernate needs to resolve all the possible subclasses of the parent entity, leading to N + 1 joins where N is the number of subclasses, leading to a suboptimal execution plan.
+Polymorphic queries are also more expensive since Hibernate needs to resolve all the possible subclasses of the parent entity, leading to N + 1 joins where N is the number of subclasses, leading to a suboptimal execution plan.